nativeformat/NFDriver/ci/README.md

 # Continuous Integration
-Every pull request and merge to master trigger a set of [TeamCity](https://teamcity.spotify.net/) builds.
-See [bridge.json](../buildconf/bridge.json) for a complete list of builds.
+Every pull request and merge to master trigger a set of CircleCI builds.
+See [config.yml](../.circleci/config.yml) for a complete list of builds.

 ## CI Build Scripts
-Each TeamCity build is configured to run one of the scripts in this directory, sometimes with additional command line arguments.
-See the individual TeamCity build configurations to view or edit the exact build pipeline commands.
+Each CircleCI build is configured to run one of the scripts in this directory, sometimes with additional command line arguments.
+See the individual CircleCI build configurations to view or edit the exact build pipeline commands.
 In general, each platform has a shell script that acts as an entry point (e.g. [osx.sh](osx.sh)) and invokes the appropriate python script (e.g. [osx.py](osx.py)).
 All of the platform-specific python scripts create build objects derived from [nfbuild.py](nfbuild.py).
 Some of the methods in the `NFBuild` python class are overriden for platform-specific functionality in the other `nfbuild*.py` files.

 ## Using CI Scripts Locally
 The ci scripts can be used to download dependencies, generate build files with CMake, compile targets, and run tests in local build environments as well.